benvaljean/benvaljean.github.io/_posts/2009-11-18-Domain_Controller_is_not_advertising_as_a_time_server_Error_in_dcdiag_(Windows).markdown

     net start w32time

-If you reveive an error message regarding SIDs then DC will need to be rebooted again.
+If you receive an error message regarding SIDs then DC will need to be rebooted again.

 ### See Also